Characteristic Requirements for Online Students:

 Notice: If you are under the age of 18, a parent/guardian must communicate with VIBE if a student is unable to log in due to illness or other personal emergencies.
 A signed doctor’s note will be required to verify the absence.
 If you are over the age of 18, the student must communicate with VIBE if a student is unable to log in due to illness or other personal emergencies.
 A signed doctor’s note will be required to verify the absence.

 Students who show the most success in virtual learning are those who dedicate time each day to work through their course.
-If you know that you will need to be offline for a day or more, please contact attendance office at: TBD and give an explanation of your upcoming absences.
+If you know that you will need to be offline for a day or more, please contact attendance office and give an explanation of your upcoming absences.
 Excused absences include: Appointment, College Fair / Visit, Court Appearance (must be made three days in advance), Family Emergency, Family Vacation, Funerals, Illness, Religious Holidays, or School Caused (Field Trips, Athletic Trips, Music Trips, etc.) Communication must be made to: VIBE Principal

 Some examples of unexcused absences are: Babysitting, Driving Lessons, Driving Permit / License Tests, Oversleeping / Running Late, Personal (no reason given)